hat-festival/glowing-hat/presentations/reveal.js/emf-2024/slides/controller-photo.md

 Notes:

-I hot-glued the lights to the hat, turning in a random(ish) direction after I'd glued-down each one, attempting to move towards empty space each time.
-I also managed to stick 2 or 3 of them on backwards because I'm an idiot, and of course by the time I was done there were little wisps of hot-glue all round the room, a common experience for many of us, I'm sure, during EMF season.
+I hot-glued the lights to the hat, and I managed to stick 2 or 3 of them on backwards because I'm an idiot, and of course by the time I was done there were little wisps of hot-glue all round the room, a common experience for many of us, I'm sure, during EMF season.

 One day I'm gonna get rich and famous when I invent a hot-glue gun that doesn't do this.